We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Sealers featured on the list also come in quantities of up to 5 gallons to cover areas of up to 500 square feet.
 For smaller driveways, there are also 1-gallon quantities available that can cover about 200 square feet.

 Resistance to oils, gasoline, salt, ice-melt products, and other common stains is also a valuable asset in many top sealers.
 As for application, most of our picks require two coats for ample durability.
-But, with these multiple coats comes ample longevity of 5 to 10 years.
+But, with multiple sealer coats comes ample longevity of 5 to 10 years.

 Our Top Picks